Search ×

 Kyiv Pechersk Lavra

-Kiev Pechersk Lavra or Kyiv Pechersk Lavra (Ukrainian: Києво-Печерська лавра), also known as the Kiev Monastery of the Caves, is a historic Orthodox Christian monastery which gave its name to one of the city districts where it is located in Kiev.
-Since its foundation as the cave monastery in 1051[5] the Lavra has been a preeminent center of the Eastern Orthodox Christianity in Eastern Europe.
-Together with the Saint Sophia Cathedral, it is inscribed as a UNESCO World Heritage Site.
-The monastery complex is considered a separate national historic-cultural preserve (sanctuary), the national status to which was granted on March 13, 1996.[6]
-The Lavra also not only located in another part of the city, but is part of a different national sanctuary than Saint Sophia Cathedral.
+Kyiv Pechersk Lavra, also known as the Kyiv Monastery of the Caves, is a historic Orthodox Christian monastery that gave its name to one of the city districts where it is located in Kyiv.
+Since its foundation as the cave monastery in 1051, the Lavra has been a preeminent center of Eastern Orthodox Christianity in Eastern Europe.
+Together with Saint Sophia Cathedral, it is inscribed as a UNESCO World Heritage Site.
+The monastery complex is considered a separate national historic-cultural preserve, with national status granted on March 13, 1996.
 While being a cultural attraction, the monastery is currently active.
 It was named one of the Seven Wonders of Ukraine on August 21, 2007, based on voting by experts and the internet community.
-Currently, the jurisdiction over the site is divided between the state museum, National Kiev-Pechersk Historic-Cultural Preserve, and the Ukrainian Orthodox Church (Moscow Patriarchy) as the site of the chief monastery of that Church and the residence of its leader, Metropolitan Volodymyr.
-In the late 2010 a monitoring mission of UNESCO was visiting the Kiev Pechersk Lavra to check on situation of the site.
-According to the Minister of Culture Mykhailo Kulynyak the Kiev's historic site along with the Saint Sophia Cathedral is not threatened by the "black list" of the international organization [Wikipedia.org]
+The jurisdiction over the site is divided between the state museum, National Kyiv-Pechersk Historic-Cultural Preserve, and the Ukrainian Orthodox Church.
+In late 2010, a monitoring mission of UNESCO visited the Kyiv Pechersk Lavra to check the situation of the site.
+According to the Minister of Culture Mykhailo Kulynyak, Kyiv's historic site, along with the Saint Sophia Cathedral, is not threatened by the "black list" of the international organization.

 Kyiv Pechersk Lavra